 1377 Dekalb Avenue, Brooklyn, NY 11221

-L Train Vintage is the main brand name of a chain of similar thrift stores in New York City.
+L Train Vintage is the leading brand name of a chain of similar thrift stores in New York City.
 They have been around since 1999 and include other smaller shops previously listed, including Urban Jungle and No Relation Vintage.
-This family-run business has people traveling across state lines to find great vintage items to resell to the New York City community at low costs.
+This family-run business has people traveling across state lines to find exceptional vintage items to resell to the New York City community at low costs.
 In addition to this, shipments arrive monthly.
-Be sure to check in with each individual location for their exact monthly shipment date.
+Be sure to check in with each location for their exact monthly shipment date.

 Brooklyn’s location of L Train Vintage is just one of many they have in NYC.
 It is often regarded as one of the best, though.
 With a combination of outdoor gear, clothing from the 70’s and beyond, and a variety of other unique pieces, there’s something for everyone here.
 The best part of this location is that it’s two stories.
 This means that there’s double the clothing than in a traditional one-8floor thrift store.
 For a wide selection of pieces, L Train Vintage is a top New York City thrift.